sdias/win-10-virtual-desktop-enhancer/docs/index.md

 Thanks to the artists that created the packed wallpapers, whom I lost track of.
 Sorry.

-Thanks to rob3110 on reddit for the extra white icon theme.
+Thanks to rob3110 on Reddit for the extra white icon theme.

-Thanks to several people on reddit.com/r/windows10 and in the project's github page for their suggestions.
+Thanks to several people on reddit.com/r/windows10 and in the project's Github page for their suggestions.

 Thanks to mlabaj (Martin Labaj) for his code for the window pinning functionality.